DukMastaaa/cppcube/README.md

 The original `cppcube` was simply a header and `.cpp` file providing an NxNxN cube model.
 There was also code to measure performance, and an equivalent Python implementation of the algorithm.
-The Python code can be found in `/python` and the `cubes` header/implementation are somewhere in the project files... just adapted and improved a bit.
+The Python code can be found in `/python` and the `cubes` header/implementation are `/src/include/cubes.h` and `src/model/cubes.cpp` respectively.
+Not much has changed since the original implementation.